 State guidelines allow safety workers to retire at age 50, after 30 years' service, with 90 percent of their highest annual salary for life.
 It's a formula that many cities in the region have adopted, including Menlo Park and Atherton.
 With candidates for those jobs scarce, scaling back those benefits could put a serious dent in a city's hiring prospects, according to Ms. Duboc, the former Menlo Park council member.

 Portola Valley's situation is similar to Woodside's.
 The town's pension plan "is sustainable, assuming the stock market doesn't fold," Town Manager Angie Howard said.

 Though neither Woodside nor Portola Valley is financially strained, both Ms. George and Ms. Howard said their towns would consider scaling back retirement benefits for new employees if it becomes a trend in both counties.

 Ms. Duboc is looking into the prospect of launching a ballot initiative aimed at reducing retirement benefits for new Menlo Park employees.
-Given the lobbying prowess of employee unions and council members' close working relationship with employees, people shouldn't necessarily expect their elected representatives to solve the issue, she said.
+Given the lobbying prowess of employee unions and council members' close working relationship with employees, it would be unreasonable to expect politicians to solve the issue, she said.

 Ms. Duboc said she's trying to determine whether there's enough interest among the public to merit launching a campaign.